matthew-brett/pydagogue/curious_git.rst

 The commits are linked by the "Parents" field in the ``message.txt`` file.
 We can think of the commits in a graph, where the commits are the nodes, and the links between the nodes come from the hashes in the "Parents" field.
-The graph shows the development history, from now (at the top of the graph) to the beginning of development (at the bottom of the graph):

 .. workrun::
     :hide: